thelarz/MvcRouteFlow/README.md

 * Step - Control the order the actions appear in the RouteFlow.
 * Select - See **Select Directives** below.
 * Label - Used for When.Yes/No to label the links on the RouteFlow interstitial.
-* GoTo - Used with Directive Yes/No to redirect the flow based on the answer given by the user.

 ### Select Directives ###